-On Windows 10, Microsoft Teams is a real-time collaboration and messaging platform designed for businesses and to compete with Slack.
-The company offers Teams as a service as one more feature included for Microsoft 365 customers, but anyone can use all the basic features for free.
+On Windows 10, Microsoft Teams is a collaboration and messaging platform designed for businesses, and it competes with Slack.
+The company offers Teams as a service as one more feature for Microsoft 365 customers, but anyone can use all the essential features for free.

-Microsoft describes Teams as a chat-based workspace focus on real-time collaboration that brings features, such as chat, video meetings, notes with OneNote integration, Office, Planner, PowerBI, and a slew of other extensions.
+Microsoft describes Teams as a chat-based workspace focused on real-time collaboration that brings features like chat, video meetings, notes with OneNote integration, Office, Planner, PowerBI, and many other extensions.

 How to install Microsoft Teams on Windows 10